Moon Deoksu

-Life
+Biography

-Moon Deoksu was born December 8, 1928 in Haman South Gyeongsang Province, Korea.
+Moon Deoksu was born December 8, 1928, in Haman County Keishōnan Province, Korea, Empire of Japan.
 Moon graduated from Hongik University, attended Tsukuba University, and graduate school at Korea University, resulting in a Ph.D. in Literature.
-He worked for the Magazine, Shidan and served in many organizations including as President of the Poetry Second of the Korean LIterature Association; President of the Modern Poet's Association; Vice Director of the Korean Literature Association; Director, Vice President, and President of the Korean branch of P.E.N.; Representative of the Korean Committee for the International Poets' Union, and as President of the Korean Culture and Arts Foundation.
+He worked for the Magazine, Shidan and served in many organizations including as President of the Poetry Second of the Korean Literature Association; President of the Modern Poet's Association; Vice Director of the Korean Literature Association; Director, Vice President, and President of the Korean branch of P.E.N.; Representative of the Korean Committee for the International Poets' Union, and as President of the Korean Culture and Arts Foundation.
 Moon also taught at Jeju and Hongik University, and served as a Dean of the College of Education at the latter.

 Work

 Moon's pen names are Simsan and Cheongtae.
-Recommended by Yoo Chihwan, he made his literary debut in 1955 with his “Silence” (Chimmuk), “Foil” (Hwaseok) and “In the Wind” (Baram sogeseo) published in Contemporary Literature (Hyeondae munhak).
+Recommended by Yoo Chihwan, he made his literary debut in 1955 with his "Silence" (Chimmuk), "Foil" (Hwaseok) and "In the Wind" (Baram sogeseo) published in Contemporary Literature (Hyeondae munhak).